OpenAiTx/OpenAiTx/projects/erbanku/awesome/README-en.md

 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [THUDM/GLM-130B](https://github.com/THUDM/GLM-130B) - GLM-130B: An Open Bilingual Pre-Trained Model (ICLR 2023)
-- [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model
+- [THUDM/ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) - ChatGLM-6B: An Open Bilingual Dialogue Language Model | Open-source bilingual dialog language model
-- [binary-husky/gpt_academic](https://github.com/binary-husky/gpt_academic) - Provides practical interactive interfaces for GPT/GLM and other LLM large language models, especially optimized for paper reading/polishing/writing experiences, modular design, supports custom shortcut buttons & function plugins, supports Python and C++ project parsing & self-translation functions, PDF/LaTex paper translation & summary functions, supports parallel querying of multiple LLM models, supports local models such as chatglm3.
-Integrates Tongyi Qianwen, deepseekcoder, iFlytek Spark, Wenxin Yiyan, llama2, rwkv, claude2, moss, etc.
+- [binary-husky/gpt_academic](https://github.com/binary-husky/gpt_academic) - Provides a practical interactive interface for GPT/GLM and other LLMs, especially optimized for paper reading/polishing/writing, modular design, supports custom shortcut buttons & function plugins, supports project analysis & self-translation/explanation for Python and C++, PDF/LaTex paper translation & summarization, parallel querying of various LLM models, supports local models like chatglm3.
+Integrates Tongyi Qianwen, deepseekcoder, iFlytek Spark, Wenxin Yiyan, llama2, rwkv, claude2, moss
 - [gd3kr/BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI's GPT-4
 - [receyuki/stable-diffusion-prompt-reader](https://github.com/receyuki/stable-diffusion-prompt-reader) - A simple standalone viewer for reading prompts from Stable Diffusion generated image outside the webui.
 - [Moksh-Bhardwaj/public-forward-bot](https://github.com/Moksh-Bhardwaj/public-forward-bot) -
 - [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language models.
 Release repo for Vicuna and Chatbot Arena.
 - [chidiwilliams/buzz](https://github.com/chidiwilliams/buzz) - Buzz transcribes and translates audio offline on your personal computer.
 Powered by OpenAI's Whisper.
 - [phguo/AskGPT](https://github.com/phguo/AskGPT) - AskGPT: an Alfred Workflow that enables you to ask ChatGPT from anywhere while typing.
-- [visual-openllm/visual-openllm](https://github.com/visual-openllm/visual-openllm) - Something like visual-chatgpt, open-source version of Wenxin Yiyan
+- [visual-openllm/visual-openllm](https://github.com/visual-openllm/visual-openllm) - something like visual-chatgpt, open-source version of Wenxin Yiyan
 - [kale5195/chilloutai](https://github.com/kale5195/chilloutai) - AI image generation
 - [npiv/chatblade](https://github.com/npiv/chatblade) - A CLI Swiss Army Knife for ChatGPT
-- [yashsinghcodes/wik](https://github.com/yashsinghcodes/wik) - wik is used to get information about anything on the shell using Wikipedia.
+- [yashsinghcodes/wik](https://github.com/yashsinghcodes/wik) - wik is use to get information about anything on the shell using Wikipedia.
 - [alpa-projects/alpa](https://github.com/alpa-projects/alpa) - Training and serving large-scale neural networks with auto parallelization.
 - [SkywalkerDarren/chatWeb](https://github.com/SkywalkerDarren/chatWeb) - ChatWeb can crawl web pages, read PDF, DOCX, TXT, and extract the main content, then answer your questions based on the content, or summarize the key points.
 - [chenfei-wu/TaskMatrix](https://github.com/chenfei-wu/TaskMatrix) -